oklahomer/p5-Facebook-OpenGraph/README.md

 ### `$fb->batch(\@requests)`

-Request batch request and returns an array reference.
+Request batch request and returns an array reference of response objects.
+It sets `$fb-`access\_token> as top level access token, but other than that you can specify indivisual access token for each request.
+The document says "The Batch API is flexible and allows individual requests to specify their own access tokens as a query string or form post parameter.
+In that case the top level access token is considered a fallback token and is used if an individual request has not explicitly specified an access token."

     my $data = $fb->batch([
         +{method => 'GET', relative_url => 'zuck'},